dotnet/designs/accepted/2024/net-standard-recommendation.md

 found out the reasons boil down to one of two things:

 1. Targeting the lowest possible versions is considered better
-2. It was like and there is no reason to change
+2. It was already like that and there is no reason to change

 The first argument has merit in a world where .NET Standard continues to produce new versions.
 Since that's no longer the case you might as well update to a